Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/messaging/README.md

 CONSUMER_GROUP_NAME=
 ```

-**Note**: if you update the .env file again, you would need to clear expo cache and rebuild.
+**Note**: Whenever you update the .env file again, you need to clear expo cache and rebuild.
 It can be done by passing `-c` to the start command, for example, in `package.json`

 ```diff
 -    "android": "expo start --android",